-The Company has strategically expanded its factory operations and related business initiatives primarily through the acquisition of industry competitors.
-This has enabled Cavco to meet the needs of the affordable housing space on a national basis.
+The Company has strategically expanded its factory operations and related business activities primarily through the acquisition of industry competitors.
+This has enabled Cavco to meet the needs of the affordable housing market on a national basis.
 The purchase of the Fleetwood and Palm Harbor assets in August 2009 and April 2011, respectively, increased home production and distribution capabilities and provided for vertical integration through entry into financial services businesses specific to the Company's industry.
-These transactions further expanded the Company's geographic reach at a national level by adding factories and retail locations serving the Northwest, West, South, South Central and Mid-Atlantic regions.
+These transactions expanded the Company's geographic reach at a national level by adding factories and retail locations serving the Northwest, West, South, South Central and Mid-Atlantic regions.

-The purchases of Chariot Eagle, Fairmont, Lexington and Destiny, in March 2015, May 2015, April 2017 and August 2019, respectively, provided for further operating capacity, increased home production capabilities and further strengthened the Company's market position in the Midwest, the western Great Plains states, the Northeast, the Southeast and several provinces in Canada.
+The purchases of Chariot Eagle, Fairmont, Lexington and Destiny, in March 2015, May 2015, April 2017 and August 2019, respectively, provided additional operating capacity, increased home production capabilities and further strengthened the Company's market in certain areas of the United States and several provinces in Canada.

 The Company operates 20 homebuilding facilities located in Millersburg and Woodburn, Oregon; Nampa, Idaho; Riverside, California; Phoenix and Goodyear, Arizona; Austin, Fort Worth, Seguin and Waco, Texas; Montevideo, Minnesota; Nappanee, Indiana; Lafayette, Tennessee; Lexington, Mississippi; Martinsville and Rocky Mount, Virginia; Douglas and Moultrie, Georgia; and Ocala and Plant City, Florida.
-The majority of the homes produced are sold to and distributed by independently owned retail operations located throughout the United States and Canada.
+The majority of the homes produced are sold to, and distributed by, independently owned and controlled retail operations located throughout the United States and Canada.
 In addition, the Company's homes are sold through 39 Company-owned U.S. retail locations.